An intro to different Privacy Frameworks

 Under this law, sensitive data includes people’s browsing history, geolocation data, and a visitor’s interactions with a website or application.
 It covers employees’ as well as consumers’ data.

 Organizations need to be CCPA compliant to do business in this region.
-It promotes, protects and enforces the rights of consumers.
+It promotes, protects, and enforces the rights of consumers.
 Suppose you are CCPA compliant; you gain the consumers’ trust that their personal data is safe with the company.

-CCPA allows consumers to know and apply the following rights to maintain their data security.
+The CCPA allows consumers to know and apply the following rights to maintain their data security.

 Right to know